Nelson, Caerphilly: Geography

 Nelson is situated at 150 metres above sea level in a natural basin close to the confluence of the Taff and Taff Bargoed valleys, and the resultant relative flatness and surrounding fields are quite atypical of the steep-sided valleys and linear villages associated with the area.
 To the south the land rises gently to the 383-metre summit of Mynydd Eglwysilan, which offers panoramic views of the Brecon Beacons, Bristol Channel and the coasts of Devon and Somerset.

 To the east of the village lies Nelson Bog, a Site of Special Scientific Interest (SSSI).
 The bog is host to rare plants and wildlife including orchids, bats, badgers and otters.

 Historically, Nelson lies within the county of Glamorgan, although boundary changes in 2003 merged the whole of Caerphilly County Borough with the preserved county of Gwent.
 The boundary with the county borough of Merthyr Tydfil runs along the northern edge of the village, while the border with Rhondda Cynon Taf passes a mile to the west.
 The hamlets of Llancaiach and Llanfabon lie to the north and south of Nelson respectively.

+Governance

+Nelson is also an electoral ward, coterminous with the community boundaries, which elects two councillors to Caerphilly County Borough Council.

+Since 1999 it has been part of the Caerphilly constituency for elections to the Welsh Senedd.
+The constituency for elections to the UK Parliament is also called Caerphilly.

-Notable Buildings
+Notable buildings

 Llancaiach Fawr is a 16th-century manor house which lies at the northern end of Nelson.
 The building is now a living history museum set in the year 1645 at height of the English Civil War, the year in which King Charles I visited the house in an attempt to persuade its owner, Colonel Edward Pritchard, not to switch allegiance to the Roundheads.
 In spite of this, the colonel joined the Parliamentarian cause some time later.
 The manor is now reputed to be one of the most haunted buildings in Wales.

 An open-air Pêl-Law court stands in the centre of the village and is believed to be the only operating Welsh handball court left in Wales.

 Welsh Water's head office is in Nelson.